NoriSte/reactjsday-2019-testing-course/book/react-testing-library/redux.md

 # Redux

-To Test component that uses Redux is necessary to wrap the component being tested by the the store provider
+To Test component that uses Redux is necessary to wrap the component being tested by the store provider

 ## create and test a component using redux